mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 * Find **Adobe Stock photos** to build your content and improve your email design.

-* Enhance customers' experience by creating personalized **push notifications, SMS and email messages** based on their profile attributes.
+* Enhance customers' experience by creating personalized **push notifications, SMS and emails** based on their profile attributes.

-* **Send messages** based on these contents, and track customer behavior.
+* **Send deliveries** based on these contents, and track customer behavior.

 >[!NOTE]
 >
->Users can access, create, edit and/or publish messages depending on their product profile.
+>Users can access, create, edit and/or publish journeys depending on their product profile.
 Learn more about user permissions [in this section](../administration/permissions.md).

 ## Add messages in your journeys{#messages-in-journeys}